vackosar/vackosar.github.io/_drafts/2021-10-04-electra-cheaper-training.md

   </tbody>
 </table>

+- Speculations:
   - loss over all inputs is important
   - masking causes pre-train to fine-tune mismatch

-# TODO Ideals
+# TODO Ideas
+- loss
 - bit like gradient boosting
-- main idea image
 - Follow up paper improves on this with contrastive https://scholarphi.semanticscholar.org/?file=https://arxiv.org/pdf/2106.00139v1.pdf
   - they report time comparison and not compute comparison with electra
 - also MC-BERT multi-choice cloze